Demi-Leigh Tebow

-Demi-Leigh Tebow (/ˈdɛmɪ liː ˈtiːboʊ/ DE-mee-LEE-_-TEE-boh; née Nel-Peters; born 28 June 1995) is a South African model and beauty queen who was crowned Miss Universe 2017.
-She was crowned Miss South Africa 2017, and is the second Miss Universe winner from South Africa, following Margaret Gardiner who was crowned Miss Universe 1978.
+Demi-Leigh Tebow (/ˈdɛmɪ liː ˈtiːboʊ/ DE-mee-LEE-_-TEE-boh; née Nel-Peters; born 28 June 1995) is a South African model, author, anti-trafficking advocate, and beauty queen best known for winning the title of Miss Universe 2017.
+She was crowned Miss South Africa 2017, and the second Miss Universe winner from South Africa, following Margaret Gardiner, who was crowned Miss Universe 1978.

 Early life and education

 Demi-Leigh Nel-Peters was born on 28 June 1995 in Sedgefield, Western Cape, to Bennie Peters and Anne-Marie Steenkamp.
-Her half-sister, Franje, had cerebellar agenesis, and Nel-Peters said that she was the most significant motivator in her life; Franje died on 4 May 2019, which Nel-Peters confirmed on her Instagram.
+She identified her half-sister, Franje, who was born with cerebellar agenesis, as the most significant motivator in her life.
+Franje died on 4 May 2019, aged 13.

 Nel-Peters graduated from North-West University in March 2017, a few days before winning the Miss South Africa 2017 competition.
 She is fluent in both English and Afrikaans.

+Nel-Peters also won Miss Varsity Cup 2015 and was a Top 5 finalist in Miss Teen SA in 2010.

 Pageantry

 Miss South Africa 2017

-Nel-Peters began her pageantry career representing Western Cape in the Miss South Africa 2017 competition on 26 March 2017 which she won.
+Nel-Peters represented Western Cape in the Miss South Africa 2017 competition on 26 March 2017, which she won.
 As Miss South Africa, she had the right to represent South Africa in both Miss World 2017 and Miss Universe 2017, but since the dates of the two pageants coincided, she was sent only to Miss Universe, held in Las Vegas, Nevada.